Graph-COM/CO_ProxyDesign/resource_binding/README.md

 First, go to the './evaluation' folder to do evaluation.

 Second, go to the './generate_dataset' folder.
-Run read_info and Get_perf file to evaluate.
+Run read_info and Get_perf file to evaluate with the real simulation.